tonimelisma/mail/OFFLINE2.md

       server-side deletions and prevention of duplicate local data.

 * **Task 2.2: Refine Offline Action Queueing Mechanism**
-    * **Status: NOT STARTED.** (Original task from previous plan)
+    * **Status: COMPLETED.**
     * **Objective:** Define and implement the database table and DAOs for storing pending offline actions if not already robust.
 Refactor repositories to write to this queue.
     * **DoD:** Offline actions use a persistent queue read by `ActionUploadWorker`.
+    * **Details:**
+        * Created `PendingActionEntity` to store action details (type, payload, status, retries) in the database.
+        * Created `PendingActionDao` for DB operations on the queue.
+        * Updated `AppDatabase` (incremented to version 14) and `DatabaseModule` with the new components.
+        * Refactored `SyncEngine` to replace direct worker enqueuing with a `queueAction` method that saves the action to the DB and triggers a single unique `ActionUploadWorker`.
+        * Removed network checks from repositories and `SyncEngine`'s queuing logic, ensuring actions are *always* saved offline.
+        * Refactored `DefaultMessageRepository` and `DefaultThreadRepository` to use `SyncEngine.queueAction`.
+        * Re-architected `ActionUploadWorker` to be stateless.
+It now fetches the next available action from the `PendingActionDao`, processes it, and handles its lifecycle (success/delete, retry, or fail) within a loop.
+It also includes a network check before processing.
+        * Added handling for thread-level actions (mark read, delete) to the worker.

 ---